A generalisation of simple Harnack curves: Tropical constructions

 \subsubsection{Tropical curves}

-Let us recall briefly some classical notions about tropical curves in the plane.
-All definitions, statements and their proofs can be found in \cite{Mikh05}, \cite{IMS}, and \cite{BIMS}.\\ A tropical Laurent polynomial in two variables $x$ and $y$ is a function
+Let us recall some standard notions about tropical curves in the plane.
+All definitions, statements and their proofs can be found in \cite{Mikh05}, \cite{IMS}, and \cite{BIMS}.\\ A \textbf{tropical Laurent polynomial} in two variables $x$ and $y$ is a function

 where $A \subset \mathbb{Z}^2$ is a finite set and the usual arithmetic operations are replaced by the tropical ones